-33 By the time the price of a commodity was liberalized, the proportion of the commodity that was allocated by the plan, compared to the proportion that was allocated by the market, was very small already.
+37 By the time the price of a commodity was liberalized, the proportion of the commodity that was allocated by the plan, compared to the proportion that was allocated by the market, was very small already.
 Therefore, the shock was much smaller than the gap between the market price and plan price would indicate.
 The process of exchange rate liberalization, which will be discussed later, is the best example.

-1.53 yuan per dollar continued to apply to non-commodity transactions.
-After 1985, the yuan was gradually devalued.
-Moreover, the proportion of retained foreign exchange, which was introduced in 1979, was gradually raised, and enterprises were allowed to swap their foreign exchange entitlement with other enterprises through the Bank of China at rates higher than the official exchange rate.
+1979, was gradually raised, and enterprises were allowed to swap their foreign exchange entitlement with other enterprises through the Bank of China at rates higher than the official exchange rate.
 Restrictions on trading foreign exchanges were further relaxed with the establishment of a "foreign exchange adjustment center" in Shenzhen in 1985, in which enterprises could trade foreign exchanges at negotiated rates.
 By the late 1980s, such centers were established in most provinces in China and more than 80 percent of the foreign-exchange earnings was swapped in such centers (Sung 1994).
-The climax of foreign exchange rate policy reform was the establishment of a managed floating system and unification of the dual rate system on January 1, 1994, by that time 80 percent of foreign exchanges has already been allocated through the swap markets.34
+The climax of foreign exchange rate policy reform was the establishment of a managed floating system and unification of the dual rate system on January 1, 1994, by that time 80 percent of foreign exchanges has already been allocated through the swap markets.38

 Interest-rate policy is the least affected area of the traditional macro-policy environment.
 Under the heavy industry-oriented development strategy, the interest rate was kept artificially low to facilitate the expansion of capital-intensive industries.
-After the reforms started in 1979, the government was forced to raise both the loan rates and the savings rates several times.35 However, the rates were maintained at levels far below the market-clearing rates throughout the reform process.
+After the reforms started in 1979, the government was forced to raise both the loan rates and the savings rates several times.39 However, the rates were maintained at levels far below the market-clearing rates throughout the reform process.
 In late 1993, the government announced a plan to establish three development banks with the function of financing long-term projects, import/export, and agricultural infrastructure at subsidized rates and to turn the existing banks into commercial banks.
 The three development banks were established in 1994.
 The commercialization of the existing banks is expected to take at least another three to five years.
 Moreover, it is unclear whether after the reform the interest rate will be regulated or will be determined by markets.
 The mentality of the heavy industry-oriented development strategy is deeply rooted in the mind of China's political leaders.
 To accelerate the development of capital-intensive industry in a capital-scarce economy, a distorted macropolicy environment-- at the very least in the form of a low interest-rate policy-- is essential.
-It is likely that administrative interventions in the financial market will linger for an extended period.36
+It is likely that administrative interventions in the financial market will linger for an extended period.40

 A unique feature of the transition in the East Asian economies is the continuous growth during the transition process.
 The above discussion gives us an explanation for the success.
 As shown in Figure 3, when the transition started, the attempt of the government in China was to move the production of their economies from point B to point A in figure 3a.
 The measures were to improve incentives in the SOEs and collective farms by giving agents in SOEs and collective farms some autonomy and allowing a closer link between personal rewards and individual.
-The empirical studies cited in the above discussion show, in spite of
+The empirical studies cited in the above discussion show, in spite of the lack privatization, the attempt was successful and a new stream of resources was created by the micro-management system reform.
+The partial autonomy also implies that